-Show slides 260-294 and discuss using notes and instructions in the presentation on The Assessment and Management of Complications.
-Pause on slide 290: Cause of Vasovagal Reactions
+Show slides 197-228 and discuss using notes and instructions in the presentation on Management of Complications.
+Pause on slide 224: How is vasovagal reaction treated?

 Note: Many participants may be confused about vagal reaction and may mistake it for a more serious condition.
 Ensure that participants understand that a vagal reaction is not shock and is usually self-limiting without requiring intervention.
 Vagal reaction may occur with IV insertion, intramuscular injection, vacuum aspiration, or the sight of blood.
 It is fainting and is self-limited rather than a seizure that might require intervention.